navarroaxel/navarroaxel.github.io/blog/nodejs-corepack.md

 $ corepack pnpm install
 ```

-Corepack will take care of that the required manager is ready to process your request.
+Corepack will see to it that the required manager is ready to process your request.

 ### Specific versions